Healthy Homes Assessment Mount Victoria

 What We Do

-As building inspectors, we deal with all the components involved in professional house Inspections.
-We’re here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we deal with all the issues involved in specialist home examinations.
+We’re there to make sure you make the best decision when purchasing your next property.

-We take your investment seriously and conduct detailed examinations to ensure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning the house.
+We value your money We will conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of owning or purchasing a home.

-We specialise in a range of solutions to make sure you are completely aware of the state of any property you might be looking to purchase or sell along with other services.
+We specialise in a variety of services to ensure you are completely aware of the state of any property you may be contemplating buying or selling and also other services.

-With our systemised approach to inspecting your property and the most up-to-date software technology that incorporates digital images into the report, you are able to actually see any issues that may be discovered.
-With our comprehensive report, it is no wonder that we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the Report, you are able to actually see any issues identified.
+With our comprehensive report, it is easy to understand why we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports